 We wanted to find out the truth about Queenstown and South Island.
 What happens when Kiwis experience Queenstown for the first time?
 Are they as blown away by the scenery and as excited about Ferg Burger as people from other countries?
 And what about the rest of the South, is the landscape really that awe-inspiring?
 We sent our mate Jess to find out.

-Stray Reservations Superstar Jess (yes that is her on the phone, solving all your problems), jumped on the Stray bus in the South Island for the first time ever this winter.
+Stray Reservations Superstar Jess (yes that is her on the phone, solving all your problems), jumped on a Stray bus in South Island for the first time ever over winter.
 Initially worried she was going to be cold and miserable, she was (almost) lost for words when she finally set eyes on the dramatic landscapes.
 Read on to find out what she thought…

-I was in for an awe inspiring experience at each and every destination that I was lucky enough to visit in the South Island (I had the Short Q pass) .
+I was in for an awe-inspiring experience at each and every destination that I was lucky enough to visit in South Island.
 Although I loved every part of my trip, there were three destinations that are unforgettable, and completely blew my mind (and spoiler alert, yes, one of them is actually Queenstown).

-This quaint little town totally took me by surprise.
-The breath-taking views here are in massive contrast to the North Island, and unlike anything I’d ever seen before.
+This quaint little town has breathtaking views.
+They are in massive contrast to North Island, and unlike anything, I’d ever seen before.
 The day we arrived, we were blessed with perfect weather, and I do mean perfect!
 Blue skies as far as the eye could see, a light breeze, and the sun shining on us like the angels we are.
 Despite this, it was freezing – my parents were right!